Davis Cup Tennis

-Tennis Cup is a sports game developed by Loriciel in 1990 for various home computers.
-It was ported to TurboGrafx-16 in 1991 as Davis Cup Tennis, and to Super Nintendo and Mega Drive/Genesis in 1993.
-A Game Boy Advance port was then developed by Hokus Pokus Games and published by Ubisoft in 2002.
-A sequel, Tennis Cup 2, was released in 1992 for the Amiga, Atari ST, and DOS.
+Davis Cup Tennis (known in Europe as Davis Cup) is a 2002 tennis video game for the Game Boy Advance developed by Hokus Pokus Games and published by Ubisoft.

-In the GBA version's two game modes, the player assumes control of either a tennis player during a single match or an entire country's team in the Davis Cup, an international competition.
+In the game's two game modes, the player assumes control of either a tennis player during a single match or an entire country's team in the Davis Cup, an international competition.
 Multiplayer is supported through the link cable.
 The game garnered mixed reviews from critics, who overall felt that it paled in comparison to 2002's Virtua Tennis and earlier versions of Mario Tennis.

 Gameplay

 The game follows the rules of tennis closely.
 Each match has a minimum of 5 sets by default.
 Players are able to control the difficulty of the AI before starting their game as well.
 The player can either choose to play a "Quick Play" mode which allows for a single tennis match, or to play through the full Davis Cup, where the player must choose the team captain and compete through the entire tournament with the rotating player rotation.

 The tennis players are represented by two-dimensional sprites, while the court is given the illusion of being three-dimensional.
 Players are able to control the power of their initial serve, but cannot control how hard they hit balls already in play.